 Above all, the regular use of this process helps us move beyond the default settings of our personality.
 Our Ego, the home of personality is a necessary tool of consciousness.
 When we are born we need a default structure on which to build our understanding of the world.
 Our personality becomes part of this default programming.
 Through it, we learn to understand language and develop social connections.

 Unfortunately, many people never move beyond this default setting.
 They live under the false idea that they are their personality.
-This is a state of fixation which creates tunnel vision.
+This is a state of fixation that creates tunnel vision.
 As a result, we are not fully present.
 We lose our sense of self.
 So, we only see the task at hand.
 This is another reason moving meditation is so beneficial.
 It gives us back a true sense of self.
-It helps restore us to our original state which is a state of innocence.
-This is the state before we are subject to the programming by the cultural narrative.
+It helps restore us to our original state, which is a state of innocence.
+This is the state before we are subject to programming by the cultural narrative.
 In the West, this is programming comes from organized religion.
 This worldview is one that promotes bias and prejudice of many kinds from religious sectarianism to gender and ethnic prejudice.

 An Element of Spiritual Exploration